 As we start a new decade it’s clear we are living in a time of escalating tensions between nations and growing concerns around the issue of cyber warfare.
 Only weeks into 2020 and government officials and cybersecurity experts are already reporting an increase in malicious activity by pro-Iranian hackers.
-This year has already seen Britain’s National Grid poised on high alert for a possible revenge cyberattack as well as a cyberattack on Austria’s foreign ministry, suspected to have been conducted by another country.
-Escalating tensions are placing national infrastructure at risk as they become high value targets.
+This year has already seen Britain’s National Grid poised on high alert for a possible revenge cyberattack as well as a cyberattack on Austria’s foreign ministry, suspected to have been conducted by another country using data exfiltration.
+Escalating tensions are placing national infrastructure at risk as they become high value targets for cyber espionage.

 Espionage is now becoming common place with the introduction of new ransomware specifically targeting Government and military secrets.
 This new breed of sophisticated malware is able to scan files for key information to identify valuable documents such as banking information and classified information on any device.

-Whilst government bodies are a firm target for cybercriminals hoping for widescale disruption, the threat is real for organizations of any kind.
-Any organization that holds personal citizen data or intellectual property is ripe for a state-sponsored attack.
+Whilst government bodies are a firm target for cyber warfare hoping for widescale disruption, the threat is real for organizations of any kind.
+Any organization that holds personal citizen data or intellectual property is ripe for a state-sponsored cyber espionage attack.

 BlackFog’s 2019 threat report validates this trend.
 Our research shows that 20% of data flowing from enterprise devices is now being exfiltrated to Russia and China daily, without the knowledge or consent of the organization.